kavarral/Azure-Data-Factory/Pause Scale Resume Azure Synapse/Resume Azure Synapse.md

-## Resume Azure Synapse using the Rest API using Managed Identify
+## Resume Azure Synapse using the Rest API and Managed Identity

 {
     "name": "Resume Synapse",